-- 6. Securing collective bargaining for all school employees. - 7.
-Securing a process by which each local board of education may confer exclusive representation to the association with the largest number of members in the district. - 8.
-Establishing time limits by which the Education Professional Standards Board must provide due process to certified personnel who are the subject of complaints to that body. - 9.
-Opposing any measure that limits or removes due process for educators engaged in the disciplinary process. - 10.
-Providing that the Education Professional Standards Board take disciplinary action based upon the standard of "clear and convincing evidence." - 11.
-Prohibiting the Education Professional Standards Board from acting against a teacher when criminal charges that form the basis for a complaint to the agency are dismissed or the teacher is acquitted after a trial. - 12.
-Maintaining the Education Professional Standards Board as an impartial and independent agency removed from the influence of the Commissioner of Education and/or Governor. - 13.
-Ensuring teacher contract time and student instructional time are measured by the same standard. - 14.
-Prohibiting abuse of teacher time and requiring that teachers receive compensation for additional work that they perform as required to meet state mandates. - 15.
-Establishing professional leave for all school employees to attend state level education related meetings and school related legal proceedings. - 16.
-Opposing any form of pay based on student performance. - 17.
-Adding an additional teacher and a classified employee to SBDM councils. - 18.
-Providing area technology center employees the same rights in decision making as local school district teachers.
+- 5. Securing collective bargaining for all school employees. - 6.
+Securing a process by which each local board of education may confer exclusive representation to the association with the largest number of members in the district. - 7.
+Establishing time limits by which the Education Professional Standards Board must provide due process to certified personnel who are the subject of complaints to that body. - 8.
+Opposing any measure that limits or removes due process for educators engaged in the disciplinary process and add a meaningful due process procedure, with just cause for classified school employees in dismissal proceedings. - 9.
+Providing that the Education Professional Standards Board take disciplinary action based upon the standard of "clear and convincing evidence." - 10.
+Prohibiting the Education Professional Standards Board from acting against a teacher when criminal charges that form the basis for a complaint to the agency are dismissed or the teacher is acquitted after a trial. - 11.
+Maintaining the Education Professional Standards Board as an impartial and independent agency removed from the influence of the Commissioner of Education and/or Governor. - 12.
+Ensuring teacher contract time and student instructional time are measured by the same standard. - 13.
+Prohibiting abuse of teacher time and requiring that teachers receive compensation for additional work that they perform, including extra-curricular activities and as-work required to meet state mandates. - 14.
+Establishing professional leave for all school employees to attend state level education related meetings and school related legal proceedings. - 15.
+Opposing any form of pay based on student performance. - 16.
+Adding an additional teacher and a classified employee to SBDM councils. - 17.
+Providing area technology center employees with the same rights in decision making as local school district teachers. - 18.
+Prohibiting the practice of unnecessary annual non-renewal of limited contract employees and assure recall rights for all non-renewed employees. - 19.
+Providing for a statewide reduction in student teaching fees for pre-service teachers.

-- 19. Prohibiting the practice of unnecessary annual non-renewal of limited contract employees and assure recall rights for all non-renewed employees. - 20.
-Providing for a statewide reduction in student teaching fees for pre-service teachers. - 21.
-Requiring the superintendent or designated evaluator to consult with the members of the school council before completing the principal's growth plan or evaluation. - 22.
-Facilitating a meaningful due process procedure, with just cause for classified school employees in dismissal proceedings. - 23.
-Providing Professional Association leave days for all KEA members for attendance at KEA professional meetings. - 24.
-Opposing state and local so-called Right to Work legislation and ordinances. - 25.
-Ensuring transparency by advocating to make publicly available the semiannual report on Equal Employment Opportunity, as required by KRS 18A.138. - 26.
-Ensuring all students have a safe learning environment by supporting school campuses as gun- free zones for students and staff and opposing school employees (excluding certified peace officers) from serving a dual role as educators and school safety personnel with weapons during school days and /or at school sponsored activities. - 27.
-Clearly defining and admonishing nepotism in Kentucky public school hiring practices. - 28.
-Supporting the evaluation of ESPs according to established criteria and providing feedback, training, and professional development opportunities that support continuous improvement in performance. - 29.
-Advocate for racial diversity in the teaching profession by supporting our Commonwealth's HBCU teacher preparation program, greater minority participation in teacher preparation programs throughout the Commonwealth, and other state-wide minority educator recruitment efforts. - D. Advocate for adequate school employee compensation, sufficient retirement benefits and affordable health insurance for public school employees and their dependents.
+- 20. Requiring the superintendent or designated evaluator to consult with the members of the school council before completing the principal's growth plan or evaluation. - 21.
+Providing Professional Association leave days for all KEA members for attendance at KEA professional meetings. - 22.
+Opposing state and local so-called Right to Work legislation and ordinances and require a reasonable prevailing wage for government contracts that is not less than the statewide minimum wage. - 23.
+Ensuring transparency by advocating to make publicly available the semiannual report on Equal Employment Opportunity, as required by KRS 18A.138. - 24.
+Ensuring all students have a safe learning environment by supporting school campuses as gun- free zones for students and staff and opposing school employees (excluding certified peace officers) from serving a dual role as educators and school safety personnel with weapons during school days and/or at school sponsored activities. - 25.
+Clearly defining and admonishing nepotism in Kentucky public school hiring practices. - 26.
+Supporting the evaluation of ESPs according to established criteria and providing feedback, training, and professional development opportunities that support continuous improvement in performance. - 27.
+Advocating for racial diversity in the teaching profession by supporting our Commonwealth's HBCU teacher preparation program, greater minority participation in teacher preparation programs throughout the Commonwealth, and other state-wide minority educator recruitment efforts. - 28.
+Advocating for financial compensation for future educators in student teacher internships.

+D. Advocate for adequate school employee compensation, sufficient retirement benefits and affordable health insurance for public school employees and their dependents by: